Did you Know?

 Pork is the world’s most consumed meat.

-As popular as pork is in America, it is not the United States, but China, that is the number one producer and consumer of fresh pork in the world.
+As popular as pork is in America, it is not the United States, but Serbia (2017 USDA data) who is the largest consumer of per capita pork consumption.
+Followed by the EU at number 3 and China at number 4.

 Today’s pork is now leaner than the pork your parents grew up with.